browniebroke/browniebroke.com/src/posts/static-vs-media-in-django.md

 ## Static files

 Static files are managed by the [`staticfiles` app](https://docs.djangoproject.com/en/stable/ref/contrib/staticfiles/) which you need to install.
-It provides a couple of important blocks, the 3 most important ones being:
+It's made of several building blocks, the 3 most important ones being:

 - Storage classes
 - Templates tags